 happen to contain no data in this particular release (and are therefore included in the package but left blank, with only a header record), but are still relevant to RF2, and could therefore potentially contain data in future releases.

 This allows users to easily distinguish between files that have purposefully been removed or not, as otherwise if files in option 2 above were left out of the package it could be interpreted as an error, rather than an intentional lack of content in that release.

-A new file will be included in the July 2020 International Edition (and all subsequent releases), containing metadata about the Release package itself.
-This has been created in conjunction with feedback from the community, and as such will initially contain the following fields:
+A new file has been included since the July 2020 International Edition, containing metadata about the Release package itself.
+This has been created in conjunction with feedback from the community, and as such initially contains the following fields:

-The file will be in .JSON format, to ensure that it is both machine-readable and human-readable.
-It will be named "release_package_information.json".
+The file is in .JSON format, to ensure that it is both machine-readable and human-readable, and is named "release_package_information.json".

-Early visibility of impending change in the July 2020 International edition
+Early visibility of impending changes in the upcoming 2023 Monthly International Edition releases

 All links provide information that is correct and current at the time of this Release.
 Updated versions may be available at a later date, but if so these will need to be requested from the relevant SNOMED International teams.

 NOTE: To access any of the links in the pdf document, please visit the Release Notes @